Finiteness in Polygonal Billiards on Hyperbolic Plane: Preliminaries

-Given two points P,Q $\in$ $\mathbb{D}$, the distance where the infimum is taken over all the paths from P to Q. Once we have the notion of distance on a space, we define the respective \emph{straight lines} as \emph{geodesics}.
+Once we have the notion of distance on a space, we define the respective \emph{straight lines} as \emph{geodesics}.
 They are the locally distance minimising curves of the space.
 Under the metric imposed on $\mathbb{H}$, we get the geodesics to be the euclidean lines perpendicular to real axis and the euclidean semicircles which are orthogonal to the real axis.
 We note that the real axis along with the point at infinity gives the boundary $\partial \mathbb{H}$ of $ \mathbb{H}$.
 In case of $\mathbb{D}$ with the above defined metric, we get the geodesics to be the euclidean lines passing through the centre of the disc and the euclidean circles orthogonal to $\partial \mathbb{D}$, the boundary of $ \mathbb{D}$.

 A subset $A$ of the hyperbolic plane is \emph{convex} if for each pair of distinct points $x$ and $y$ in $A$, the closed line segment $l_{xy}$ joining $x$ to $y$ is contained in $A$.
 Hyperbolic lines, hyperbolic rays, and hyperbolic segments are convex.
 Given a hyperbolic line $l$, the complement of $l$ in the hyperbolic plane has two components, which are the two \emph{open half-planes determined by l}.
 A \emph{closed half-plane determined by l} is the union of $l$ with one of the two open half-planes determined by $l$.
 We refer to $l$ as the \emph{bounding line} for the half-planes it determines.
 Open half-planes and closed half-planes in $\mathbb{H}$ are convex.